AY2425S1-CS3103-group-19/miniProject/README.md

   - [x] Google Chrome
   - [x] Microsoft Edge
   - [x] Mozilla Firefox
+  - [x] Apple Safari

 <br>

 #### Client (**without** AudioWorklet API)
-Simply Open the `html` file in a browser.
 > [!WARNING]
 > The function `createScriptProcessor` and `onaudioprocess` are deprecated.
+So this way might not always work.
+Simply Open the `html` file in a browser.

 <br>